andreslilloortiz/pookie/README.md

 docker builder prune
 ```

-This will only remove build cache not currently used by any active images or containers.
+This will only remove dangling images (those that are untagged and not referenced by any container) and build cache not currently used by any active images or containers, helping to free up disk space without affecting running or tagged images.

 ---